Diversity and inclusion

 - Improving the economic prosperity of Aboriginal peoples

-- Increasing workforce participation of people with disability and ageing workers
+- Increasing workforce participation of people with disability and older workers

 - Better utilising the skills that come from cultural diversity